DHTMLX/docs-todolist/docs/guides/task_operations.md

 ### Copy to the clipboard

-To copy a necessary task to the clipboard without its further pasting, pass just the ID of the task to the [copyItem()] method:
+To copy a necessary task to the clipboard without its further pasting, pass just the ID of the task to the [copyTask()] method:

 ~~~js
 ~~~

 ### Paste from the clipboard

-The copied task can be pasted from the clipboard into a new position via the [pasteItem()] method:
+The copied task can be pasted from the clipboard into a new position via the [pasteTask()] method:

 ~~~js
 ~~~

 ## Selecting/unselecting a task

-To select a particular task, pass the ID of the task as a parameter to the [selectItem()] method:
+To select a particular task, pass the ID of the task as a parameter to the [selectTask()] method:

 ~~~js
 ~~~

-To remove selection from a selected task, pass the ID of the task as a parameter to the [unselectItem()] method:
+To remove selection from a selected task, pass the ID of the task as a parameter to the [unselectTask()] method:

 ~~~js
 ~~~

-To remove selection from all previously selected tasks, use the [unselectItem()] method without parameters:
+To remove selection from all previously selected tasks, use the [unselectTask()] method without parameters:

 ~~~js
 ~~~

 ## Expanding/collapsing a task

-To expand a collapsed task by its ID use the [expandItem()] method:
+To expand a collapsed task by its ID use the [expandTask()] method:

 ~~~js
 ~~~

-To collapse a task, use the [collapseItem()] method.
+To collapse a task, use the [collapseTask()] method.
 The method takes the ID of the task as a parameter:

 ~~~js
 ~~~

 ## Marking a task complete/incomplete

-You may mark the necessary task as complete/uncomplete via the corresponding [checkItem()] and [uncheckItem()] methods.
+You may mark the necessary task as complete/uncomplete via the corresponding [checkTask()] and [uncheckTask()] methods.
 Both methods take one parameter - the ID of a task:

 ~~~js
 // marks the task as complete